 reported in its own records

-In respect of Employer´s claims Sub-Clause 20.1 FIDIC 1999 does not apply; thus no approval or disapproval will be required before making a determination on the Employer´s claim in accordance with Sub-Clause 3.5 FIDIC 1999.
+In respect of Employer´s claims Sub-Clause 20.1 FIDIC 1999 did not apply; thus no approval or disapproval was required before making a determination on an Employer´s claim in accordance with Sub-Clause 3.5 FIDIC 1999.
 This has changed under FIDIC 2017.
 Under FIDIC 2017 both Parties must comply with the same procedural requirements.

 In order to ensure that the parties and the Engineer may reach reasonable, informed, and skilful decisions, FIDIC contracts provide a sophisticated system for communications and documentation of relevant facts, events and circumstances (Sub-Clause 1.3).
 This system and the resulting duties as to documentation and reporting have to be recognised and respected at all times, because Judge Sanders also concluded in the Falkland case that it would be perverse if a contractor who had failed to comply with the terms of the contract should then be allowed to produce non-contemporary records to support a claim, particularly as these could not properly be investigated by the employer at a later date.
 The rights of the employer to inspect the records at the time the claim arose were fundamental to the FIDIC procedure.
 Failure to comply with the reporting duties leads to the foreclosure of claims.
 It should be emphasised that contractual terms requiring a contractor to give prompt notice of delay serve a valuable purpose; such notice enables matters to be investigated while they are still current.
 Furthermore, such notice sometimes give the employer the opportunity to withdraw instructions when the financial consequences become apparent (Steria v.
 Sigma per HHJ Davies, 2007] EWHC 3454 (TCC)).
 Thus civil law practitioners should be reluctant to rely on the principle of good faith in order to evade the notice requirements and related delays.